 Inclusive Workforce Development: Support the development of workforce development programs, strategies and partnerships that increase employment opportunities for low income, communities of color, young adults, people with disabilities, ex-offenders, and others that face economic injustices and barriers to employment.
 The following specific actions are recommended.

-- Collaborate on workforce development programs for low income, communities of color, young adult, people with disabilities, ex-offenders and other priority groups - Prioritize contracting with women and minority-owned businesses - Evaluate and promote strategies (e.g. tax incentives, technical assistance, marketing assistance) that encourage local employers to utilize apprenticeship and other job training programs for targeted industries (e.q. agriculture) and job-seeker groups (e.q. ex-offenders, older adults, youth from disadvantaged backgrounds)
+- Collaborate with government and civil society partners on workforce development initiatives for low income, communities of color, young adult, people with disabilities, ex-offenders and other priority groups - Prioritize contracting with women and minority-owned businesses